Mapping the Labyrinth: A No-Mucking-About Beginner’s Guide to Starting Out as a Writer

 Do you wanna go freelance and get paid to be a storyteller?
 Okay.
 Then you may be looking at screen or audio-writing.
 Or else licensed work in video games, fiction or comics.
 Such ‘tie-in’ work involves writing stories for established, branded characters like Spider-Man or Luke Skywalker.
 Such characters are lovingly referred to as ‘IP’ or intellectual property.
 You do not own these characters and whatever stories you may write for them will never belong to you.
 If the company one day makes a billion-dollar movie involving a version of your character or threads plucked from your story, the best you can expect is a namecheck at the very end of the credits.

 Tie-in work does not pay enough to live on, at least not at first.
 You’ll need to write lots of these stories and build up a portfolio of familiar brands on which you’ve worked.
 This will score you more work.
 You also need to work fast to be in any way profitable.
-Pay ÷ the hours it took you to write the thing = whether said thing was worth doing.
+Pay ÷ the hours it took you to write the thing = whether said thing was worth doing in the first place.

 Do you want to write novels?
 Then maybe start with short stories.
 This will teach you the discipline and craft required to get you through the marathon of writing a novel.
 It’s easier to write a succession of shorts, each better than the last, than get mired in a single 100,000-word prose-swamp.